sashrika15/Unsupervised_Learning_Algorithms/component_analysis/SVD/README.md

 <p align="left">
     <img src = "/component_analysis/SVD/media/image_after_svd.png">

-## To use this repo please follow the steps mentioned below
+## To use this code please follow the steps mentioned below

 - Setting up the Python Environment with dependencies: